Inorganic Chemical Testing Lab Houston TX

 Media:13X molecular sieve tube

 Hydrogen cyanide is collected on a potassium hydroxide (KOH)-impregnated sorbent tube — HCN is captured as cyanide anion, then quantified by IC with cyanide-specific detection.
-Phosgene (COCl₂) uses a dedicated impinger with absorbing solution or colorimetric dosimeter tube.
-Both of these gases require advance notification to AGT Labs before sampling — specialist media preparation and sample handling protocols apply.
-Phosgene samples must be shipped immediately on ice with priority courier.
+Specialty in-house method.
+Advance notification required — specialist media preparation and handling protocols apply.

 Special:Advance notification required